awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/app-mesh/latest/userguide/images/proxy.png)

-After you create your service mesh, virtual nodes, virtual routers, routes, and virtual services, you add the following App Mesh Envoy container image to the ECS task or Kubernetes pod represented by your App Mesh virtual nodes:
+After you create your service mesh, virtual nodes, virtual routers, routes, and virtual services, you add the following App Mesh Envoy container image to the ECS task or Kubernetes pod represented by your App Mesh virtual nodes\.
+You can replace the *Region* with any Region that App Mesh is supported in\.
+For a list of supported regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.

 ```
 111345817488.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy:v1.11.1.0-prod